Lords of the Deep: Production

+The movie was announced in 1982.
+In 1989 Roger Corman said:

+I had a first draft script, didn't like it, and put it on the shelf.
+About a year ago I brought it back, because I had some new ideas.
+Weirdly enough, the biggest of the underwater films is being done by my ex-assistants, producer Gale Hurd and Jim Cameron.
+We'll be out well ahead of them, however.

+Director Mary Ann Fisher was a long time employee of Roger Corman.
+She was in charge of his studio in Venice and worked on such films as Battle Beyond the Stars, Forbidden World, Space Riders and Love Letters.

+Filming took place in Los Angeles in November 1988.

 Future two-time Academy Award winner Janusz Kamiński served as the director of photography on the second unit crew for about two weeks of the four-week shooting schedule, in what was one of his first movies as a director of photography.
 According to a crew member who was present during production, Kamiński's footage was simply "too good" and did not match up well with the first-unit footage.
 Kamiński was taken off the crew before shooting was completed, but his footage was edited into the final film and can be spotted for its mysterious lighting and camera movements, though he is uncredited.

 Another double Oscar winner (Aliens & Terminator 2) Robert Skotak, along with his brother Dennis Skotak, created the underwater visual effects for the film.
 When asked by the same crew member why he chose to work on such a low-budget film, Skotak said: "It's four weeks paid work, and on a Roger Corman movie, you get to work with people on their way up, and on their way down."